 Andrew Goldman has been writing for over 20 years and investing for the past 10 years.
 He currently writes about personal finance and investing for Wealthsimple.
 Andrew's past work has been published in The New York Times Magazine, Bloomberg Businessweek, New York Magazine and Wired.
 Television appearances include NBC's Today show as well as Fox News.
 Andrew holds a Bachelor of Arts (English) from the University of Texas.
 He and his wife Robin live in Westport, Connecticut with their two boys and a Bedlington terrier.
 In his spare time, he hosts “The Originals" podcast.

-Perhaps your RIT/RIF windfall is instead the universe’s way of encouraging you to start investing.
+Getting a Canada RIT payment can seem like a windfall—a good opportunity for a little fun spending.
+Or you might see it as the universe’s way of encouraging you to start investing.
 Maybe you can get a jump on this year’s RRSP contribution for your retirement.
-Or it’s possible you’ll want to use the money before you’re old and instead invest through a TFSA.
-Both accounts have their irresistible features.
-How you invest is between you, your accountant, maybe your partner if you have one of those, but not your pet, who would likely encourage you to invest all your money in treats!
-Need any help investing that tax return?
-We’d love to hear from you.
+Or maybe you’ll want to use the money before you’re old and instead invest through a TFSA.
+Both accounts have certain irresistible features.
+How you invest is between you, your accountant, and your partner if you have one.